cbarnson/uva/README.md

 - https://github.com/lucastan/uva-node

+#### uva-node

+Useful commands:

+- view 123
+- send 123
+- stat
+- tpl show

+Command to add UVA account:

+- `add uva barnsoc4 <password>`

+Command to set user account to default:

+- `use uva barnsoc4` or `use`

+Command to show user accounts

+- `show`

+If you need to install:

+- clone repo `git clone https://github.com/lucastan/uva-node.git`
+- install globally with `npm install -g uva-node`

+To update:

+- do `git pull` in the uva-node directory

 # Build and Test

 Each UVa problem is contained by a single *.cc/*.cpp file, where the file name is the problem ID.
 Typical compiler used in competition is GCC, and a typical compile operation would look like the following: